blodgett-calvin Part II

 AIA LA RESIDENTIAL ARCHITECTURE AWARD 2016

-Through the center of the hearth, a concrete stair winds it way down, first to a landing for washing and changing, and past the inner sanctum of the spa.
+Through the center of the hearth, a concrete stair winds it way down,

-At the far end, a light shaft penetrates from above, and a concrete canopy rises to mark the linkage to the guest house and reconnection to the landscape above.
+At the far end, a light shaft penetrates from sundeck above, and a concrete canopy rises to mark the linkage to the guest house and reconnection to the landscape above.